codyzu/webdev-site/m2/index.md

 yarn add express jimp
 ```
-_Press enter in all of the yarn prompts_
+_Press enter in all of the yarn prompts._

 Create the file `app.js`:
 ```javascript